-5.10 "DIAGNOSTICS" DISPLAY
+5.11 "DIAGNOSTICS" DISPLAY

 The DIAGNOSTICS display is similar to the MENU display and contains multiple buttons which open various Diagnostic sub-displays.
 DIAGNOSTICS DATA currently just shows the HMI reset reason.
 This is useful for troubleshooting.
-This feature is still being developed, and will have other functionality in a future firmware update.
-UPDATE FIRMWARE is used to update both the HMI and AHF firmware as described in section 5.10.1.
-SYSTEM TEST is a gray button which indicates that it is currently disabled.
-This is a future feature that will allow to system tests to be performed to assist in troubleshooting.
-It will be available in a future firmware update.
+This feature is still being developed and will have other functionality in a future firmware update.
+UPDATE FIRMWARE is used to update both the HMI and AHF firmware as described in section 5.11.1.
 The buttons without text are empty spaces for future Diagnostic displays.
 An example of a DIAGNOSTICS display follows: